raspberrypilearning/3D-scene/en/step_9.md

 ## Share

+--- task ---
-If you are in a club, why not share your project with friends and peers?

-You could also show your family how your project works.
+If you are in a club, share your project with friends and peers or if you are at home, show your family your project, to gain useful feedback.

+--- /task ---

+--- task ---

-If you have a Scratch account, you can share your project through Scratch.
-You can send a link to people you know, and the whole Scratch community will be able to find your project and try it out.
+If you have a Scratch account, you can share your project by sending a link to people you know.
+In fact, the whole Scratch community will be able to find your project and try it!

 --- collapse ---
 ---